 Solomon Elementary is a multi-platform school, deploying a wide variety of devices on campus.
 Our students have access to Chromebooks, MacBooks, iPads, and iMac desktops.
 Students utilize a multitude of online programs in various subject areas.

-Students and teachers will be interacting using multiple online learning resources.
-Solomon's Google for Education and Chromebooks will enable us to be successful in distance learning.
-Some of the tools that will be used in distance learning include Google Suite, Google Classroom, Google Meets, Class Dojo, etc.
+Students and teachers may interact using multiple online learning resources.
+Solomon's Google for Education and Google Chromebook will enable us to be successful in online learning.
+Some of the tools that will be used include Google Suite, Google Classroom, Google Meets, Class Dojo, etc.

 Over the past year, our school has been focusing on Close Reading, Problem Solving and Response to Intervention.
 Online programs that we subscribe to enable teachers to target students in need of specific skills and further provide differentiated learning and lessons for each individual student.

 With the opening of our new school in August 2019, teachers have been utilizing wireless and laser technology.
 They are currently teaching with iPads and MacBook Air computers using AirPlay technology.
 Each classroom is equipped with a short-throw laser projector, interactive whiteboard and overhead speakers where students and teachers have the ability to use touch screen technology.

 Moving forward, our school has initiated computer standards and a STEM curriculum.
 The State of Hawaii has adopted the Computer Science Teacher Association (CSTA) standards for all grade levels.
 The five areas of focus are as follows:

 - Algorithms & Programming